genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test4.md

     * C. Edit the managed instance group of the cluster and enable autoscaling.
     * D. Edit the managed instance group of the cluster and increase the number of VMs by 1.

 10. Your organization is planning to deploy a Python web application to Google Cloud.
 The web application uses a custom Linux distribution and you want to minimize rework.
 The web application underpins an important website that is accessible to the customers globally.
 You have been asked to design a solution that scales to meet demand.
 What would you recommend to fulfull this requirement?
-(Select Two)
+(Select Two)__[REVISAR]__

     * A. Cloud Functions
-    * B. **App Engine Standard environment**
+    * B. App Engine Standard environment
     * C. **HTTP(S) Load Balancer**
-    * D. Managed Instance Group on Compute Engine
+    * D. **Managed Instance Group on Compute Engine**
     * E. Network Load Balance

 12. The application development team at your company wants to use the biggest CIDR range possible for a VPC and has asked for your suggestion.
 Your operations team is averse to using any beta features.
-What should you suggest?
+What should you suggest?__[REVISAR]__

-    * A. **Use 0.0.0.0/0 CIDR range.**
+    * A. Use 0.0.0.0/0 CIDR range.
-    * B. Use 10.0.0.0/8 CIDR range.
+    * B. **Use 10.0.0.0/8 CIDR range.**
+        > The private network range is defined by IETF and adhered to by all cloud providers.
+The supported internal IP Address ranges are:
+        >    1. 24-bit block 10.0.0.0/8 (__16.777.216 IP Addresses__)
+        >    2. 20-bit block 172.16.0.0/12 (__1.048.576 IP Addresses__)
+        >    3. 16-bit block 192.168.0.0/16 (__65.536 IP Addresses__)

+        > __When you see a smaller number after the / , it means greater number of hosts.__
     * C. Use 172.16.0.0/12 CIDR range.
     * D. Use 192.168.0.0/16 CIDR range.